Ultimate Guide to Jobs in Japan for Foreigners

 These jobs can be tough because you have to learn export law and tariffs.
 You also have to work when your client is working, so you may be in the office during some strange hours of the night.
 People in customer support positions don't make much, but you can find employers who accommodate your schedule preferences.

-Service Jobs in Japan
+IT Jobs in Japan

-Full-time Real Estate Companies in Tokyo
+Real Estate Company Jobs in Japan

 Not all real estate sales positions in Tokyo require Japanese language proficiency.
 You will only target foreign individuals, companies, and investors who want to purchase property in Japan.
 Some of these people will be purchasing for personal reasons, while others are doing it for investment purposes.
 Search for active listings on Craigslist.

-Full-time Relocation consultant jobs in Tokyo
+Relocation consultant jobs in Japan

 A relocation consultant is a professional who oversees the largest portion of the moving process for an executive or high-level employee of a major company.
 These corporations normally pay the relocation costs, and relocation consultants support the new employee with everything from getting a phone, gym membership, moving companies, utilities, the paperwork for visas and registration, to nearly anything else involved with moving.